Instrument computer setup guide

 Once the hardware has been connected up, setup proceeds as follows.

 Important note about reinstalls vs. fresh installs: At this point in the project, we are unlikely to have a completely fresh set of hardware and drives to set up.
 The below instructions were written under the assumption of a fresh install, so take care not to perform destructive actions like repartitioning on drives with data you want to keep.
-See migration for examples of what those data might be.
+See Migrating data from an existing installation for examples of what those data might be.

 BIOS